ajs-xmr/minimal-mistakes/_pages/home.md

 Whether a sponsor or a speaker, we are delighted to have your help.
 Come participate in our discussions, make a proposal, and help us move privacy forward one conversation at a time.
 A cashless society lacking basic financial privacy can not remain an open society for long.

 ## Media links

-The Monero Konferenco will be livestreamed.
+The Monero Konferenco will be livestreamed on the [Monero Community Workgroup channel](https://youtube.com/c/monerocommunityworkgroup).
 Individual talks will be uploaded after the event.
 More interviews and media will be available on [Monero Talk](https://www.youtube.com/channel/UC3Hx81QYLoEQkm3vyl4N4eQ).

-{% include video id="dQw4w9WgXcQ" provider="youtube" %}
+{% include video id="5OfRD2QSAyU" provider="youtube" %}

 [Register]({{ "/register/" | relative_url }}){: .btn .btn--success .btn--large} [Sponsors and Media Partners]({{ "/sponsors-media/" | relative_url }}){: .btn .btn--success .btn--large} [Donate]({{ "/donate/" | relative_url }}){: .btn .btn--success .btn--large}